by-jp/www.byjp.me/content/notes/twitter/827086279712063489/index.md

 - imported
 - from-twitter
 ---
 Reading "The Meme Machine" on the tube &amp; a chap takes a picture of the cover, no doubt to hunt down a copy for himself.
-How appropriate\!
+How appropriate!